usecasepod/usecasepod.github.io/_posts/2020-02-25-mobile-updates.markdown

 But there we are!
 I really enjoyed spending a little time thinking about mobile friendly design and applying this to our little podcast website.

 Am I abusing css?
 Are my mobile instincts totally wrong?
-Have suggestions for improvments?
+Have suggestions for improvements?
 Tell me in the comments below, [send an email](mailto:usecasepod@gmail.com) to usecasepod@gmail.com, or [@ me on twitter](https://twitter.com/austinwebre).